 • Outbursts of anger or aggressive behavior

-Only a doctor can diagnose PTSD, but when you or a loved one are showing possible symptoms, and especially when those symptoms are interfering with your interpersonal relationships and work, it’s time to find out more.
+Only a doctor can diagnose PTSD, but it’s time to find out more when you or a loved one are showing possible symptoms, especially when those symptoms interfere with your interpersonal relationships and work.
 There are a wide range of treatments in use for PTSD, including medication, psychological, and family therapy.

 Whether delayed-onset PTSD or earlier onset, reaching out for treatment is important.

-The longer the delay getting treatment for post-traumatic stress disorder, the more likely it is that the person will completely isolate himself from the persons around him.
+The longer the delay in getting treatment for post-traumatic stress disorder, the more likely the person will completely isolate himself from those around him.

 Importance of Exploring VA Disability Claims